Single Accreditation FAQs

 The process of changing a college’s accreditation is a lengthy one that could take 18 months, and for TSTC, should ideally coincide with a legislative biennium, thus it is imperative that we begin this process now.

+Our focus does not change.
 Our mission remains the same—place more Texans in high-paying jobs.

 The Harlingen and West Texas colleges should keep pressing forward with their normal reaffirmation process.
 It's quite possible at some point we could be told by SACSCOC to pause on this reaffirmation until we, as one TSTC, go through the process together.
 But, for now, we continue on our current path of reaffirmation.